-Location: Underside of Seat Panel Part Number: 6107
+Location: Underside of Seat Panel Part Number: 6107-1

-- 1. Ground drive belt routing. - 2.
-Engine belt routing.
+- 1. Ground drive belt routing.

+- PTO drive belt routing.

+- 3. Engine belt routing.

 Assembly Instructions

 It is critical to follow the steps provided for setup and assembly of the tractor and deck to ensure the safety of the operator and performance of the equipment.